Pythagoras’s theorem

 Pythagoras’s Theorem is related to right-angled triangles.

-Here the sides of the triangle are labelled a, and h.
+Here the sides of the triangle are labelled a, b and h.

 The side labelled h is opposite the right-angle.